Toledo Rockets football: Jim Nicholson era (1930–1935)

 In April 1930, Toledo hired Jim Nicholson to become the Rockets first full-time football coach.
 With his upgraded schedule and organized recruiting, Nicholson helped build UT's team into a powerful and respected program.
-In his final season, the Rockets finished 6–2–1, including a 63–0 win over rival team Bowling Green.
-The huge win led to a 13-year break in the rivalry between the two schools.
+In his final season, the Rockets finished 6–2–1, including a 63–0 win over Bowling Green Falcons.
+The huge win sparked the BGSU fans to riot leading to a 13-year break between the two universities.
+This event also started the Toledo v.s BGSU Rivalry.

 Nicholson help design the Glass Bowl stadium, and continued to be involved in the school's athletics following his retirement by reorganizing the Varsity 'T' Club.
 He finished his career as the Rocket's head coach with a 20-16-4 record.

 Clarence Spears era (1936–1942)

 Clarence Spears continued to help the UT football program grow following Nicholson, with 38 career victories that stood as a UT record for 30 years before being surpassed by Frank Lauterbur's mark of 48 wins.
 In 1942 when UT's football program was suspended due to WWII, Spears left to take the head coaching job at Maryland.
 His overall record as head coach for the Rockets was 38–26–2.